kamilogerto2/ML-eduJS/README.md

 ```

 ### Tree
-Now we have all what is needed to implement full decission tree.
+Now we have all information that's needed to implement full decission tree.
 It's not comfortable to do it manually but there is another way - learning algorithm or read from JSON file.

 To create decission tree we will use elements which we provide earlier:
 ```
 const labels = ['color', 'taste'] const tree = new Tree(node, labels, 'CART');
 ```
 To create tree we need to provide init node (which can have another nodes etc...), labels which determines features in out training data and type.
-For now there are only two supported - CART and ID3.
+There are two supported - CART and ID3.
 To provide new one - you should write own simple classification algorithm.

-Full example how to create Tree you can find in [here](examples/structure.js)
+Full example how to create Tree you can find [here](examples/structure.js)

 ## 2. Decission tree learning algorithms
-For noe there are two algorithms impleneted - CART and ID3.
+As I mentioned - there are two algorithms impleneted - CART and ID3.
 In the near future I plan to implement few others for example C4.5 which is exstension to ID3.

 ### CART and ID3
 Use CART or ID3 in decission tree learning process with library is very simple.
 You need to define learning data, feature array, pass it to algorithm, build tree and...
 That's all!
 After that, you can use tree and classify test data.
 For know it support only discrete data.

 ```
+const MLeduJS = require('ml_edu_js');
-const CART = require('../lib/algorithms/CART');
+const CART = MLeduJS.CART;

 // define learning data
 const learningData = [